AdobeDocs/commerce-merchant-services.en/help/live-search/rules.md

 ## Category rules and category product assignments

-Live Search allows you to filter by Categories.
+[!DNL Live Search] allows you to filter by Categories.
 However, in Adobe Commerce you can create a "virtual category" with [Category product assignments](https://experienceleague.adobe.com/docs/commerce-admin/catalog/categories/products-in-category/categories-product-assignments.html).
 This type of category is built at runtime and does not exist in the category database.
-Therefore, Live Search cannot read or use this category type.
+Therefore, L[!DNL Live Search] cannot read or use this category type.